globalcitizen/zomia/README.md

 Here is a typical view of a current dungeon level.
 The whole dungeon is drawn from scratch, no sprites are used.
 The display is full screen: on my machine that works out to 90 x 56 tiles, which is 1440 x 900 pixels at maximum fullscreen resolution divided by a 16 x 16 pixel tilesize.
 Doors can be opened and closed.

+Note that the dungeon generation is currently under heavy development - I am porting the algorithms from [Brogue](https://sites.google.com/site/broguegame/) as best I can, so hopefully things will be prettier/more walkable/interesting soon.

 ![Dungeon](https://raw.githubusercontent.com/globalcitizen/zomia/master/screenshots/screenshot-dungeon.jpg)

 Here is a brand new field of view output overlay showing working FOV calculcation.

 ![Field of view](https://raw.githubusercontent.com/globalcitizen/zomia/master/screenshots/screenshot-fov.jpg)

-And here is the final FOV implementation showing previously seen tiles, currently seen tiles, and unknown.
+And here is the FOV implementation showing previously seen tiles, currently seen tiles, and unknown.

 ![Field of view #2](https://raw.githubusercontent.com/globalcitizen/zomia/master/screenshots/screenshot-fov2.jpg)